top of page

 ‘Absolutely, sir, no problems at all.
 I’m raring to go, sir.’
 I lie through my dirty teeth – I had no time to brush them.

 ‘Excellent, Flying Office Sheldon – that’s the spirit.
 Right!
 I want to see everyone’s Ferry bible, please.
 Hold them up.’
 The CO scans the room.
 ‘Excellent.’
 He looks down at his notes.
-‘If you haven’t all been asleep, you will all know that each one of you, except Miss Sheldon, is flying at least one new type today, so have your wits about you.
+‘If you haven’t been asleep, you will all know that each one of you, except Miss Sheldon, is flying at least two new types today, so have your wits about you.
 I don’t want to personally scrape anyone off the tarmac.’
 He laughs half-heartedly.
 No one else does.
 We lost Hatti and Barbara last week to bad weather, getting way off their course and running out of juice.
 Dead-stick landings in driving rain and low visibility are not recommended.’

-The CO finishes off in his own inimitable way.
+The CO finishes off in his inimitable way.
 ‘And you have the luxury of twenty minutes to soak up the info.
 Take off at 07.35 hours.
 Good luck, Godspeed, and – as always – look out for jolly old Jerry.
 Now, get on with it.
 Dismissed.’

 Bastard!
 He’s a great officer, but does he always have to end his briefing with ‘as always, look out for jolly old Jerry’?
 The planes are brand new – straight from the factory.
 They bristle with guns, and now, thankfully, after several of our pilots were shot at, we have ammo for them!
 And yet, they still won’t let us be fighter pilots.
 Idiots!